 5. Continued Availability of Six Second Format

-The six-second Vine previews wasn’t removed, but your audience is able to watch more by clicking the “View More” button.
+The six-second Vine previews weren’t removed, but your audience is able to watch more by clicking the “View More” button.

 6. No Need To Redirect!